 It is worth going up to the Walls and to walk through them.
 Also, Miramar Viewpoint offers a panoramic costal view, including Las Palomas Island, the southernmost part of Spain, where you can see the point of entry of the Moorish explorers in 710 AD, an antecedent of their invasion.

-Among the temples to visit in Tarifa we highlight St. Mathew Church (built in Gothic style but with a Renaissance style door and a Baroque style monumental façade) and St. Francisco Church (rebuilt in the 18th century in a Neoclassical style), which holds the image of Christ Distress (16th century).
+Among the temples to visit in Tarifa we highlight San Mateo Church (built in Gothic style but with a Renaissance style gate and a Baroque style monumental façade) and San Francisco Church (rebuilt in the 18th century in a Neoclassical style), which holds the image of Cristo del Desconsuelo (16th century).

 A walk through the port allows you to imagine the transportation and fishing labors that help Tarifa’s economy thrive, apart from tourism.
 From the town there is a ferry line to Tangier in Morocco.
 The fishing boats docked there supply fish to the local restaurants.